galasa-dev/galasa.dev/src/markdown-pages/docs/writing-own-tests/setting-up-galasa-project.md

 ## More about the parent project

 The top level folder, which is called `dev.galasa.example.banking` in this example, is the parent project.
 The parent project is a convenient container in which to hold all of the generated files.
-The <a href="https://github.com/galasa-dev/cli/blob/main/pkg/cmd/templates/projectCreate/parent-project/pom.xml" target="_blank">pom.xml</a> in the parent project is used to build all the other generated files.
+The `pom.xml` in the parent project is used to build all the other generated files.

 Within the example parent project structure there are three generated OSGi bundle sub-projects: